gedaiu/trial/doc/test-discovery.md

 ## Unit Test Discovery

 This is the default test discovery.
 It will search inside your modules for `unittest` blocks.
-If you addnotate the test with a string [UDA](http://dlang.org/spec/attribute.html#uda) that string will be used as the test name.
+If you annotate the test with a string [UDA](http://dlang.org/spec/attribute.html#uda) that string will be used as the test name.

 ## Extending